Shuhhh/Maze-Game/README.md

 # Getting the path (solutions)

-By pressing "solving the maze" (in the left bar), you can show the path from the beginning to the end.
+By pressing "solving the maze" (in the left bar), the solution will appear on the maze.
+The solution uses search algorithms - Breadth first search/Best first search/Depth first search.

 <p align="center">
 <img src="https://media.giphy.com/media/3pT4355o5SzU1Alscf/giphy.gif" width="60%"></p>

-# Save as
+# Save the maze

-By pressing "File" (in the main bar), then "Save" you can save a specific maze.
+By pressing "File" (in the main bar), then "Save" you can save a specific maze (your current maze).

 <p align="center">
 <img src="https://media.giphy.com/media/OrqmOKEOIaSgEj1Msj/giphy.gif" width="60%"></p>